 Here the state of the art is different.
 By work of Amelia Livingston (\cite{livingston}) the categorical abstract approach is available in mathlib.
 Furthermore there is work on group cohomology in low degrees \link{https://github.com/leanprover-community/mathlib4/blob/c44e0c8ee63ca166450922a373c7409c5d26b00b/Mathlib/RepresentationTheory/GroupCohomology/LowDegree.lean\#L11}{}.
 Nevertheless, for our concrete calculations we would have to formalise Shapiro's lemma and develop more API to manipulate our cohomology groups.
-Given these, it would then be feasible to verify a significantly larger amount of the argument above.
+Given these, it would then be feasible to verify a significant amount of the argument above.

 Let us end by remarking that we ended up using Lean to generalise some initial hypotheses.
 The reader might have noticed that the spaces of maps in the sequence (\ref{SES}) all have target $\Z$.
 When we were thinking about a direct proof of surjectivity and about formalising it, we were motivated to generalise the hypothesis to arbitrary commutative rings $A$.
 After the formalisation of \lstinline{laplace} and the verification of \lstinline{laplace_surjective}, as a map between $A$-valued functions it occurred to us, that instead of $A$-valued maps we should be working more generally with $M$-valued maps, where $M$ is an arbitrary $A$-module.
 Thanks to Lean, this was as easy as one could hope for; essentially all we had to do was to replace the occurrences of $A$ by $M$ in the code.